MohsenSangSefidi/Stadino/README.md

 - Create an Account: Register a new account to start shopping.

 - Add Items to Cart: Add books to your cart and proceed to checkout.

-- Checkout and Payment: Complete the checkout process and make a secure payment.

 ## Contributing